Opinion/editorial: Anti-racism resources rescinded by ed chief as censorship begins

-Virginia's superintendent of public instruction, doing the bidding of Gov. Glenn Youngkin, have rescinded eight racial education programs from the state's public school for being too "divisive."
-Among the exclusions is a memo from the prior state superintendent of instruction that recommends resources for parents and teacher including an Anti Defamation League series titled "After Charlottesville: Teaching About Racism, Anti-Semitism, and White Supremacy.
+Virginia’s superintendent of public instruction, doing the bidding of Gov. Glenn Youngkin, has rescinded eight racial education programs from the state’s public school for being too “divisive.”
+Among the exclusions is a memo from the prior state superintendent of instruction that recommends resources for parents and teacher including an Anti-Defamation League series titled “After Charlottesville: Teaching About Racism, Anti-Semitism, and White Supremacy.”

 Let the censorship begin.